-Sow thistle (sonchus oleraceus) is an annual herb, from the daisy family, which is native to Europe and Western Asia.
-However, it also grows in a number of other regions around the world.
+Sow thistle (Sonchus oleraceus) is an annual herb, from the daisy family, which is native to Europe and Western Asia.
+However, it also grows in several other regions around the world.
 It is particularly common in California, where it is treated as an invasive weed.

 Like many other broadleaf weeds (for instance, red sorrel), the leaves of this plant are safe to eat.
 They can be eaten raw as a salad ingredient or boiled to remove the bitter flavor.
 Sow thistle is a popular addition to Chinese dishes.